ErikNibe/ErikNibe/README.md

 # Érik Eiji Nibe Moriyama

 ## Hi 👋,
 I'm Érik, graduated in Food Engineering at Universidade de São Paulo (USP) but in career transition to the programming area.
-I'm currently a full stack developer in training at Kenzie Academy Brazil.
+I'm currently a Full Stack developer by Kenzie Academy Brazil.

 ##